Egyptians: Graeco-Roman period

+In the 4th and 5th centuries, groups of Egyptian communities, rose in revolt against attempts to suppress the cult of Isis and to forcefully convert their temples into churches.
+This period saw major tension between the Byzantine-led church and the Egyptians.
+Despite major military efforts from the Byzantines, Egyptian rebels continued to cause unrest.

 Consequently, many sites believed to have been the resting places of the Holy Family during their sojourn in Egypt became sacred to the Egyptians.
 The visit of the Holy Family later circulated among Egyptian Christians as fulfillment of the Biblical prophecy "When Israel was a child, then I loved him, and called my son out of Egypt" (Hosea 11:1).
 The feast of the coming of the Lord of Egypt on 1 June became an important part of Christian Egyptian tradition.
 According to tradition, Christianity was brought to Egypt by Saint Mark the Evangelist in the early 40s of the 1st century, under the reign of the Roman emperor Nero.
 The earliest converts were Jews residing in Alexandria, a city which had by then become a center of culture and learning in the entire Mediterranean oikoumene.

 A Coptic-Arabic manuscript, Ayyubid period, AD 1249–50.
 Images depict Jesus in the Garden of Gethsemane, the kiss of Judas, the arrest of Christ, his appearance before Caiaphas, Peter's denial at cockcrow, Christ before Pilate, and the baptism of Jesus in the Jordan River.

 St. Mark is said to have founded the Holy Apostolic See of Alexandria and to have become its first Patriarch.
 Within 50 years of St. Mark's arrival in Alexandria, a fragment of New Testament writings appeared in Oxyrhynchus (Bahnasa), which suggests that Christianity already began to spread south of Alexandria at an early date.
 By the mid-third century, a sizable number of Egyptians were persecuted by the Romans on account of having adopted the new Christian faith, beginning with the Edict of Decius.
 Christianity was tolerated in the Roman Empire until AD 284, when the Emperor Diocletian persecuted and put to death a great number of Christian Egyptians.

 This event became a watershed in the history of Egyptian Christianity, marking the beginning of a distinct Egyptian or Coptic Church.
 It became known as the 'Era of the Martyrs' and is commemorated in the Coptic calendar in which dating of the years began with the start of Diocletian's reign.
 When Egyptians were persecuted by Diocletian, many retreated to the desert to seek relief.
 The practice precipitated the rise of monasticism, for which the Egyptians, namely St. Antony, St. Bakhum, St. Shenouda and St. Amun, are credited as pioneers.
 By the end of the 4th century, it is estimated that the mass of the Egyptians had either embraced Christianity or were nominally Christian.